 Would you have joined the resistance in the Second World War?
 Freddie Oversteegen, a Dutch woman who blew up railway lines, hid Jewish children and shot Nazis from her bike, has died aged 92.

 What made Charles Manson so evil?
 He never killed anyone himself, but the murders he ordered earned him unrivalled notoriety.
 Are masterminds like him worse than those who do their bidding?

 Manchester’s attack was an act of evil hate.
 But the reaction was a tide of goodness, of free rooms, hugs, taxis and cups of tea.
 Isn’t this the real story that we should all focus on?

-“Do not pity the dead, Harry,” the Hogwarts headmaster Albus Dumbledore says.
+“Do not pity the dead, Harry,” Hogwarts’s Headmaster Albus Dumbledore says.
 “Pity the living, and most of all, pity the ones who live without love.”
-It is Harry’s mother’s love which saves his life when he is a baby.
-And it is love, throughout all seven novels, which triumphs in the end.
+It is Harry’s mother’s love that saves his life when he is a baby.
+And it is love, throughout all seven novels, that triumphs in the end.

 The royal wedding preacher who stole the show

 Can love change the world?
 Poverty, war and injustice could all be made history if we embrace the power of love.
 So declared Bishop Michael Curry in a show-stealing royal wedding sermon.

 Harry is an orphan who grew up without any love or care at his aunt and uncle’s house.
 So, it is no wonder that his friends at Hogwarts become the most important people in his life.
 In Ron and Hermione, he finds not just a makeshift family but the people who will repeatedly save his life and, ultimately, help him to save the world.